WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 {% endhighlight %}

-Firstly I made a pass through the problem input to get the structure of the filesystem and the sizes of the files, setting each directory size to `NaN::Float64`{:.language-julia .highlight},
+Firstly I made a pass through the problem input to get the structure of the file system and the sizes of the files, setting each directory size to `NaN::Float64`{:.language-julia .highlight},
 Julia's "not a number" value.